itdxer/neupy/site/docs/algorithms.rst

 .. csv-table::
     :header: "Class name", "Description"

-    ":layer:`OutputLayer`", "Simple output layer which does not make any transformations" ":layer:`CompetitiveOutputLayer`", "Competitive layer output"
+    ":layer:`Output`", "Simple output layer which does not make any transformations" ":layer:`CompetitiveOutput`", "Competitive layer output"
-    ":layer:`StepOutputLayer`", "The behaviour for this output layer is the same as for step function."
+    ":layer:`StepOutput`", "The behaviour for this output layer is the same as for step function."
-    ":layer:`RoundOutputLayer`", "Layer round output value."
+    ":layer:`RoundedOutput`", "Layer round output value."

 Error functions